-Section 23 • Programs
+Section 22 • Programs

-The preliminary rounds of this championship will feature a digital game program that can be viewed online or downloaded at no charge.
+This championship will feature a digital game program that can be viewed online or downloaded at no charge.
 This program will be available online generally no later than two days prior to the first day of the event.